 How Does a Tank Storage Water Heater Differ?

 A traditional tank storage water heater stores water in a large tank and preheats between 30 to 50 gallons of water in the storage area, depending on the size of the tank.
 The preheated water is used whenever someone in the home uses hot water.
 When the tank is empty, more water flows back in to be preheated.

 However, once the tank is empty, the water will not be immediately warm.
 We’ve all been in the shower after a significant amount of hot water was used by someone else in the house, causing your shower to become ice cold.
 This is one of the common reasons that people switch from a tank to a tankless water heater.

 One of the most significant differences between tank and tankless units is their footprint.
 Tank water heaters are quite large, requiring several square feet of floor space and horizontal area.
 Alternatively, tankless water heaters can be affixed to a wall, requiring no floor space and are very compact in size.

 Are Tankless Water Heaters More Energy Efficient?

 One of the most significant differences between the two is the savings.
-Tankless water heaters are 8 to 24 percent more energy efficient than tank water heaters.
+Tankless water heaters are 8 to 24 percent more energy efficient than storage water heaters.
 They deliver hot water within seconds, eliminating standby heat loss.
 They are more energy efficient because water is only heated when it’s needed.
 You can save money on your energy bills with a tankless system because the unit isn’t constantly heating water stored in a tank or piping.

 Pros and Cons of Tankless Water Heaters